 Mention Hoy to most people and they’ll think of the iconic sea stack, the Old Man of Hoy, that soars out of the Atlantic Ocean on the island’s spectacular west coast.

-At 137m, The Old Man of Hoy is one of the tallest sea stacks in the British Isles and certainly the most famous.
+At 137m, the Old Man of Hoy is one of the tallest sea stacks in the British Isles and possibly the most famous.

 First climbed in 1966 by leading mountaineers, Chris Bonington, Rusty Baillie and Tom Patey, the red sandstone stack rose to national fame when a live outside broadcast covered further ascents by Bonington, Patey and other top climbers the following year.

 Since then, the Old Man has been a magnet for climbing enthusiasts.
 Even though the main route up the stack is now considered relatively straightforward technically, it’s still a serious undertaking given the fragile nature of the sandstone and the considerable ‘exposure’ along the way.
 In short, don’t even think about it unless you know what you’re doing!